Start your adventure at Bennachie Centre

 Bennachie Centre is the perfect place to start exploring this much-loved hill and the forests that surround it.
 Trails vary from a gentle route though the woodland to demanding treks in open country, and in the visitor centre you can find out all about Bennachie’s history and wildlife.

 The centre is one of four sites around Bennachie, each with their own distinctive character and different trails to try.
-Our guide map of Bennachie shows them all, with details of the trails you can follow.
+Our guide map of Bennachie (5MB) shows them all, with details of the trails you can follow.
 You can also download our guide to all our forests in Aberdeenshire.

 The car park is open at any time, all through the year.

-The visitor centre is open daily April-October 10am-5pm, and is run by Aberdeenshire Council’s Ranger Service and the Bennachie Centre Trust, is open at the following times:
+The visitor centre is open daily April-October 10am-5pm, and is run by Aberdeenshire Council’s Ranger Service and the Bennachie Centre Trust.

 For more details, contact the centre on 01467 681470 or email firstname.lastname@example.org

-You can get simple refreshments at the Visitor Centre and there’s a range of are places to eat in Inverurie.
+You can get simple refreshments at the Visitor Centre and there’s a range of places to eat in Inverurie.
 Toilets are available in the centre when it’s open, and during daylight hours in the winter, otherwise the nearest public toilets are in Inverurie.

 Check the Bennachie Discovery Trail Phototrail for full details about access along the route.